Syrup/Syrup/README.md

 if so you choose the right person.

-Do you know my hobbies? it's just one : love you :D Just Kidding.
+Do you know my hobbies? there's no reason for you to know that, but...
+Why not?

 If you think I don't have a hobby? maybe i have at least 3 hobbies
 - ✈️ Traveling